Getting in Shape with Pokémon Go

 One of the initial keys to Pokémon Go’s success was the nostalgia factor.
 A whole generation of kids grew up on Pokémon games and cartoons.
 Oddly enough, I wasn’t one of them.
 Pokémon came out when I was a junior in high school.
-My sister and her friends were kind of into it, and even some of the underclassmen at my high school.
+My little sister and her friends were kind of into it, and even some of the underclassmen at my high school.
 But I was an eleventh grader.
 I was too old for that baby stuff.
 (Or so I thought.)
 It wasn’t till 20 years later that started playing Pokémon.
 Maybe that’s why I stuck with it when so many of my peers have written it off.
 Starting fresh, I don’t feel like it’s a cheap cash-in on my childhood memories.
 For me, it’s something new that keeps my entertained as a thirty-something.

 So if it isn’t the nostalgia that keeps me playing Pokémon Go, what is it that I like about the game?
 It’s not the augmented reality.
 I turned that off right away to save battery.
 There are two things that keep me playing.
 First, there’s the exploration factor.
 In order to play the game, you have to constantly hit up “Pokéstops” to replenish your supplies.
 These Pokéstops are often placed on local monuments, like signs and sculptures, throughout the land.
 This is a great way to explore a neighborhood and get a better sense of local history.
 I’ve discovered a lot of little plaques and historical markers while playing the game.
 As a big history buff, this is a neat feature.
 But the main thing keeping me playing this game is the excuse it gives me to exercise.